dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve3.md

 ### Version Numbers matter

-When I wrote this post I was using r140 of threejs.
+When I first wrote this post I was using r140 of threejs.
+However sense then I have came around to do some editing on this post a few times now, and in July of 2023 I updated the demos to by [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+There are a whole lot of code breaking changes with threejs up ahead, so be sure to always check what version you are using and if possible gain some sense as to what revision a developer was suing when authoring code examples when reading an online resource such as this one.

 ## 1 - Basic examples of THREE.QuadraticBezierCurve3